thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 Each task can either be pending/deleted/completed.
 One category can have multiple tasks, category names should be unique.

-First of all, add the script tag to inclue Vue at the bottom of the body tag.
+First of all, add the script tag to include Vue at the bottom of the body tag.

 Currently, the `tasks` id is attached to the body tag, we need to change this since it is not recommended to attach a Vue object to the body tag, we will wrap everything inside the body tag with a span like this. `<span id="tasks"></span>`